 Grace for the Next Generation Ltd is a registered charity (number 1122162).
 It was started by Rachel Coupe, an experienced Christian children’s worker.
 Having discovered new ways to develop a children’s ministry, Rachel felt called to share these skills.
 Realising that many churches are short of volunteers, she came up with the idea of the Grace Project.
 The scheme is very simple: Four churches share a professional children’s worker.
 Each Grace Worker is experienced and trained to find practical solutions to the big issues facing children’s worker’s today.
 Churches which join the scheme gain both expertise and people-power.

-The current Grace Workers are Gordon, Mandy and Rachel.
-All have a passion to help children’s workers to have a fruitful ministry.
+The current Grace Workers are Mandy and Rachel.
+Both have a passion to help children’s workers to have a fruitful ministry.

 Did you know?